Could your daily struggles be undiagnosed ADHD?

 What is the ASRS-v1.1 and who created it?

 The Adult ADHD Self-Report Scale version 1.1 was developed by the World Health Organization in collaboration with researchers at Harvard Medical School and New York University.
 It was designed as a brief screening tool that primary care physicians could administer in under two minutes.
 The full instrument has 18 items across two parts.
 Part A (the 6-item screener used here) was found to be the most predictive subset for identifying adults who may have ADHD.
-It has been translated into dozens of languages and is used in clinical settings worldwide.
+It has been translated into dozens of languages and is used in clinical settings worldwide, with ADHD prevalence and diagnosis rate data across countries on the mental health statistics page.

 What do the sensitivity and specificity numbers mean?

 Sensitivity of 68.7% means that among people who genuinely have ADHD, the screener correctly flags about 69 out of 100.
 The remaining 31 would score below the threshold despite having the condition.
 Specificity of 99.5% means that among people without ADHD, only 0.5% would be incorrectly flagged.
 So if you score above the threshold, the chance of it being a false alarm is very low.
-The screener is conservative: it misses some true cases but rarely raises false alarms.
+The screener is conservative: it misses some true cases but rarely raises false alarms; for a related condition that frequently co-occurs with ADHD, the rejection sensitivity quiz measures the emotional reactivity pattern that affects roughly 70% of adults with ADHD.

 Frequently asked questions